UbiquityRobotics/learn/ix_programming.md

 [Move demo](https://github.com/UbiquityRobotics/demos/tree/master/move_demo) This code simply moves the robot.
 It includes all the bindings to external services that both navigate and drive the robot.

-[The Fiducial Follow App](https://github.com/UbiquityRobotics/demos/tree/master/fiducial_follow) This code follows a fiducial.
-It contains the bindings that are needed to do useful work with Fiducials.
+[The Fiducial Follow App](https://github.com/UbiquityRobotics/demos/tree/master/fiducial_follow) This code follows a fiducial marker.
+It contains the bindings that are needed to do useful work with fiducials.

 If you have issues conisder posting your question to [forum.ubiquityrobotics.com](forum.ubiquityrobotics.com) other than that - we hope you have much success developing your applications with Magni.